andyyu2004/bit/README.md

 Wouldn't recommend using this to manipulate your valued repositories yet!

 Currently implements the following commands with a subset of the same options as git.

 - bit init
 - bit add
 - bit branch
+- bit cat-file
+- bit checkout
+- bit commit-tree
 - bit commit
+- bit config
+- bit diff
 - bit hash-object
--   bit cat-file
 - bit log
 - bit ls-files
--   bit commit-tree
+- bit status
--   bit config
+- bit switch
 - bit write-tree

 Run commands and subcommands with the `--help` flag to see all available options.

 ## Installation